 I already did my part here and shared a ton of ideas about what to eat and you can check them out below:

-Alternately, you can check out my #1 recommended program for reversing Fatty Liver, which has recipes, advice and everything you need to get healthy again.
+Alternatively, you can check out my #1 recommended program for reversing Fatty Liver, which has recipes, advice, and everything you need to get healthy again.

 This is indeed a difficult task and something you might not be used with.
 Most important, it might seem that you don’t have the time to cook for yourself every day, or even every few days and indeed it’s pretty frustrating, especially at first.